buildbot/buildbot/master/docs/manual/configuration/properties.rst

     If the build was started from a scheduler, then this property will contain the name of that scheduler.

 ``builddir``
-    The absolute path of the base working directory on the worker, of the current builder.
+    The absolute path of the base working directory on the worker of the current builder.

 .. index:: single: Properties; builddir